thehighnibble/thehighnibble.github.io/docs/imsai8080/README.md

 ### Planned

 - Add a UI on the desktop GUI for the virtual 'AT' modem
-- Add 132 column mode to the LPT: line printer
 - Add basic escape code support for formatting output on the LPT: line printer
-- Virtual paper tape reader and punch on the desktop GUI
 - Hardware based VIO, Dazzler, VT100 terminal with VGA output and PS/2 (and maybe USB) keyboard input
 - Hardware based interface for the replica Cromemco Cyclops ACC: digital camera